etiennebert/forest_club/README.md

   - **FAO**: area/production/livestock files.

 - **`2.
 MRIO`**
-  - Code to compute the CBA/TBA results.
+  - Code to compute the CBA/TBA results within the MRIO GLORIA.

 - **`3.
 CGE`**
   CGE model files, parameter sets, and results for the Forest Club simulations.